thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

     ![Click Export]({{ site.baseurl }}/images/scriptability-cloud-click-export.png "Click Export")

 4. Open the downloaded `TML` zip file.
-The SpotApp zip file contains a document called the `Manifest` file, which defines the objects you exported, their underlying data sources, and any export errors.
+The zip file contains a document called the `Manifest` file, which defines the objects you exported, their underlying data sources, and any export errors.
 If an individual export fails, you can find an error message in the `Manifest` file.
 The zip file still exports, even if an individual object's export fails.

 {: id="edit-tml"}
 ## Edit the TML file